CasperHK/StratusPanel/README.md

-# StratusPanel
+# OpenStack StratusPanel
-OpenStack StratusPanel is a modern, stylish dashboard designed for OpenStack administrators to efficiently manage their OpenStack clusters with full support for multiple languages.
+OpenStack StratusPanel is a modern, user-friendly dashboard for OpenStack administrators.
+It offers a sleek interface for simple, efficient cluster management.
+With full multilingual support, it enables seamless control and monitoring of OpenStack resources across languages, combining advanced features with easy usability for global environments.OpenStack StratusPanel is a modern, user-friendly dashboard for OpenStack administrators.
+It offers a sleek interface for simple, efficient cluster management.
+With full multilingual support, it enables seamless control and monitoring of OpenStack resources across languages, combining advanced features with easy usability for global environments.

+## Project Type
+Fiber + Nuxt.js